openebs-archive/elves/openebs-features/VOLUME_3.0.md

 #### Motivation

 [A]
-We have Maya api server caterings to the needs of openebs volume provisioning.
+We have maya api service catering to the needs of openebs volume provisioning.
-While it has sufficed most of the needs for provisioning, there is good scope for improvement when it comes to provisioning storage desired by an operator.
+While it has sufficed most of the needs for provisioning, the current approach is no longer suitable & seems to be fragile, when it comes to provisioning a storage to the desires of an operator in an ever changing K8s environment from one deployment to another.
+The rapidly changing K8s versions, new features & deprecations all add to the complexity to the current maya api service logic.

+[B]
-There is no one size fits all for an application.
-The storage characteristics changes depending on the application that wants to consume the former.
+Persistent storage needs tuning based on the application that wants to consume the former.
 The application along with its workload patterns & deployment environment necessitates tunings to its underlying storage.
-This is required for the application to behave similarly even with the changes to load & deployment environment.
+This is required for the application to adhere to its SLAs even with the changes to its load pattern & overall deployment environment.

 We at OpenEBS belive, these kind of requirements can be handled when thought in terms of storage policies.
 A storage policy may be composed of various fine granular storage policies.

-[B]
+More about this can be understood from the proposed designs in the later sections.

+[C]
 Kubernetes has been coming up with new patterns for building controllers.
-Controllers are logic that is tied to Kubernetes APIs one one hand & application's operational logic on the other.
-It seems good to implement volume provisioning logic as a K8s controller & hence reap the benefits of K8s lifecycle, non-functional, etc. features by default.
+Controllers are logic that is tied to Kubernetes APIs on one hand & application's operational requirement on the other.
+It seems good to implement volume provisioning logic as a K8s controller & hence reap the benefits of K8s lifecycle, non-functional requirements, etc. by default.
 This also assumes, maya to deviate from its earlier philosophy of being an abstraction to various container orchestrators.
-In other words, maya will be tightly coupled with Kubernetes.
+In other words, in this new approach, maya will be tightly coupled with Kubernetes.

-[C]
+[D]
 Maya api server needs to cater to various volume types i.e. jiva, cstor, etc with ease.
 Any new volume type should be implemented with ease.
 Maya api server should establish a pattern that can be easily followed to add or update any volume types.

-[D]
+The new approach removes volume type based logic.
+Instead it boils down to configuring yamls that suit the volume type.
+Hence, Maya becomes a pure pass through layer without bothering about volume types.
+Any volume that can run inside a container without maya can be run with maya as well.
+The benefits of running these volumes with maya are handling of orthogonal concerns related to persistent storage e.g. running them inside Kubernetes with its choice of storage policies.

+[E]
 Declarative Code is the new norm.
-While declarative code has its own rough edges, we are seeing less of those cases in Kubernetes world.
-The reason behind this is the way declarative yamls are mapped with Go's structs.
-Kubernetes avoids the templating stuff in these declarations and instead transforms to strict types for all its Kind.
+While declarative code has its own rough edges, we are seeing less of symptoms in Kubernetes world.
+Most possible reason behind this is the way declarative yamls are mapped with Go's structs.
+Kubernetes avoids /minimises the templating stuff in these declarations and instead transforms to strict types for all its Kind.
 It has not failed in its attempt so far considering the popularity of these yamls among the developers as well as operators and testers.
 Hence, it makes sense for maya to make use of these yamls as much as possible.
+Current approach of maya is to generate these yamls/structure by putting in good amount of logic/code.
+The new approach ensures that these yamls are outside this logic and can be seen, updated by an operator or her preferred tool before being entrusted to maya.
+In short the new approach provides greater control to the operator who is more used to these yamls.

 #### Design -- Volume API/Structure